time:Jul 07. 2021, 09:33:57 Views:140

 With rein-plugged vias completed, pre-solidification has to be carried out on resin based on stage baking by abrasive belt prior to grinding.
 Specific baking parameters are summarized into the following table.

-Baking time
+Temperature | Baking time |

 With the items listed in the table above rigorously followed, some quality issues can be prohibited including separation between resin and copper and cracks on resin.
 Furthermore, beneficial conditions can be created for resin grinding owing to incomplete solidification of resin with some issues avoided such as deformed board and insufficient copper thickness.
 Figure 5 indicates an excellent resin-plugged via with smooth via mouth and without bubbles or cavity inside via while Figure 6 demonstrates qualified resin grinding.